-Alcohol fuel blending varies by country and region.
-Your vehicle has been designed to operate using the recommended fuels, however, be aware of the following:
+Fuel blended with alcohol varies by country and region.
+Your vehicle has been designed to operate using only the recommended fuel.

-- Use of fuel containing alcohol above the percentage specified by government regulations is not recommended and can result in the following problems in the fuel system components:
+Use of fuel containing alcohol above the percentage specified is not recommended and can result in the following problems:

 - Starting and operating difficulties.

 - Deterioration of rubber or plastic parts.

 - Corrosion of metal parts.

+- Fuel leaks

 - Damage to internal engine parts.

-- Inspect frequently for the presence of fuel leaks or other fuel system abnormalities if you suspect the presence of alcohol in gasoline exceeds the current government regulations.
+Inspect frequently for the presence of fuel leaks or other fuel system abnormalities if you suspect the presence of alcohol in gasoline exceeds the specification.

-- Alcohol blended fuels attract and hold moisture which may lead to fuel phase separation and can result in engine performance problems or engine damage.
+NOTICE Alcohol blended fuels attract and hold moisture which may lead to fuel phase separation and can result in engine performance problems or engine damage.

+Inside North America Only

+Use of fuel labeled E15 is prohibited by U.S. EPA Regulations.

+NOTICE Do NOT use fuel from fuel pumps labeled E85.